 Dr. Haitham Masri, a highly skilled and experienced surgeon at Masri Clinic for Laser and Cosmetic Surgery, is pleased to offer facelift surgery in Birmingham and Dearborn, MI for patients who want to look younger and feel more confident.

 Aging is unavoidable.
-Everyone’s skin loosens over time, causing the appearance of aging.
-While it varies from person to person, most people will eventually exhibit some combination of wrinkling around the mouth and eyes, forehead lines, pouches along the jawline, a double chin, folds on the neck, and sometimes even a web of fine lines throughout the entire face.
+While the rate of aging varies from person to person, most people will eventually exhibit some combination of wrinkling around the mouth and eyes, forehead lines, pouches along the jawline, a double chin, folds on the neck, and sometimes even a web of fine lines throughout the entire face.

 *Each patient is unique and individual results may vary.

 The facelift is a classic facial rejuvenation procedure that has evolved significantly in the last few decades.
 Today, there are many different facelift techniques that can be used to customize the facelift procedure to suit each individual patient’s needs.

 The traditional facelift procedure (also known as a full facelift) has the most incisions, but it effectively tightens the skin and underlying facial structures to give the most comprehensive results, which can often last well over ten years.
 A traditional facelift typically addresses both the face and neck, as sagging neck skin can contribute significantly to an aged appearance.

 Another variation of the facelift procedure is the limited incision or mini lift, which is faster and less invasive than the full facelift.
 In this version, all work is done through small incisions, which means less recovery time and only a small number of short scars.
 This limited version minimizes scarring and reduces sagging skin but will not eliminate loose folds.
 The results typically last about five years.
 There are also specific versions like the neck lift suitable for patients whose problems are localized to one small area.